 HFD-Induced Liver Steatosis is Worsened in Dexamethasone Treated mice

 Obesity and chronic elevations in glucocorticoids have been associated with increased liver fat and even non-alcoholic fatty liver disease (NAFLD).
-We observed slight increases in plasma AST and ALT, which are liver enzymes associated with liver disease (cite?), in Cushing’s patients and obese controls; interestingly, levels were further elevated in obese Cushing’s patients, synergistically so in the case of ALT.
+We observed slight increases in plasma AST and ALT, which are liver enzymes associated with liver disease (cite?), in Cushing’s patients and obese controls; interestingly, levels were further elevated in obese Cushing’s patients, synergistically so in the case of ALT (Figure 2).

 Since elevated liver enzymes are just one indicator of liver disease, they are not sufficient to lend a diagnosis, we studied this in our mouse model.
-HFD-fed, Dexamethasone treated mice had significantly elevated liver triglycerides when compared to all other groups (Figure).
-In support of this, H&E staining of hepatic tissue clearly depicts higher lipid levels in this group (Figure).
+HFD-fed, Dexamethasone treated mice had significantly elevated liver triglycerides when compared to all other groups (Figure 2).
+In support of this, H&E staining of hepatic tissue clearly depicts higher lipid levels in this group (Figure 2).
 Collagen/trichrome data…

-Expression of genes involved hepatic de novo lipogenesis (Srebf1 and Fasn) was assessed via qPCR (Figure).
-Both transcripts were highly elevated in response to HFD alone; however, levels were found to be comparable among all other groups.
-This finding indicates that lipid accumulation resulting from dexamethasone treatment is occurring via a different mechanism than that which occurs as a result of diet-induced obesity.
+Expression of genes involved hepatic de novo lipogenesis (Srebf1 and Fasn) was assessed via qPCR (Figure 2).
+Both transcripts were highly elevated in response to HFD alone; however, levels of both these enzymes were reduced in HFD/dexamethasone livers.
+This finding indicates that lipid accumulation resulting from dexamethasone treatment is likely occurring via a different mechanism than transcriptional activation of de novo lipogenesis.

 Dexamethasone Causes Decreased Fat Mass in HFD-Fed Mice